In this article, we’ll pit HelloSign vs. DocuSign. We’ll analyze both platforms to answer a simple question: Which one is better?

 Let’s find out:

 1. Ease of Use (+ How to Sign a Document?)

-Both DocuSign and HelloSign have easy signing capabilities, but crafting the documents isn’t as easy as signing them.
+DocuSign and HelloSign have easy signing capabilities, but crafting the documents isn’t as easy as signing them.

 HelloSign will then direct you to upload your document and guide you through adding the signature boxes.
-You can also determine the signing order and send the signature request directly from that same window.
+You can also determine the signing order and send the signature request directly from that window.

 The drag-and-drop editor is also easier to use.

 Both HelloSign and DocuSign have unique features that make each better for different people.
-HelloSign usually focuses its features towards simplifying the process, while DocuSign’s features aim to lower costs and give control to users and organizations.
+HelloSign usually focuses its features on simplifying the process, while DocuSign’s features aim to lower costs and give control to users and organizations.

 Both platforms have features like: